toladata/Knowledgebase/12-learn-toladata/unit-2-getting-started-with-toladata.md

 * System login;
 * Different user permission types that are available in TolaData;
-* Search for and filter information.
+* Search and filter functionalities;
+* User management and system customization options available to admins.

 ##